-Legal and policy aspects are covered rather in other documentation, such as the Validation Rules, EU Grants AGA - Annotated Grant Agreement (which annotates the provisions of the MGAs) and the Programme Guides that exist for some EU funding programmes (e.g. Horizon Europe Programme Guide, Erasmus+ Programme Guide).
+Legal and policy aspects are covered rather in other documentation, such as the Rules for Legal Entity Validation, LEAR Appointment and Financial Capacity Assessment, EU Grants AGA - Annotated Grant Agreement (which annotates the provisions of the MGAs) and the Programme Guides that exist for some EU funding programmes (e.g. Horizon Europe Programme Guide, Erasmus+ Programme Guide, European Solidarity Corps Programme Guide).